20 Single Dumbbell Exercises (One Arm Workouts For Home)

 How To Perform:

-• Hold a dumbbell in your right hand above your chest, leaving your left arm on the floor.
+2. Hold a dumbbell in your right hand by your side and rest your left hand at your side.

 Turkish Get-Up